gchauhan42/gchauhan42.github.io/_pages/about.md

 Research
 ======
-My current research primarily focuses on investigating beyond the standard model (BSM) neutrino physics especially using astrophysical probes, like hot and dense environment of a neutron star.
+My current research primarily focuses on investigating beyond the standard model (BSM) neutrino physics especially using astrophysical probes, like in hot and dense environment of a neutron star.
 Top few interesting questions that keep me occupied :
-* How do neutrino get their masses i.e. what is the elusive neutrino mass mechanism ?
+* How do neutrinos get their masses i.e. what is the elusive neutrino mass mechanism ?
 Does it involve right-handed neutrinos ?
 * How to detect the electromagnetic properties of neutrinos ?
 * How can we detect the Cosmic Neutrino Background ?
 Can we devise new techniques or improve older techniques for their direct detection ?
 Indirect detection through their effect on the astrophysical probes?